-If there is more than one disposal of residential property made then each sale will need to be reported separately and payment made accordingly.
+In addition, the payment of the capital gains tax liability must also be made within the same timeframe of 60 days from the date of completion.
+If there is more than one disposal of residential property in a tax year, then each sale will need to be reported separately and payment made accordingly.

-The changes do not apply to disposals where the capital gain is covered in full by principal private residence relief, losses brought forward from previous years or the capital gains tax annual exemption.
-In the case of overseas residential property, the disposal does not need to be reported if the capital gain is going to be reported in the overseas country and double taxation relief is available or the capital gain is going to be taxed on the remittance basis.
+The changes do not apply to disposals where the capital gain is covered in full by principal private residence relief, other capital losses either brought forward or incurred in the same tax year before completion, or the capital gains tax annual exemption.
+Where the gain is only partially covered by any of these scenarios then the disposal needs to be reported and any capital gains tax paid within 60 days if interest and penalties are to be avoided.

-Author: Anthony Barron, Tax Manager, Plus Accounting
+Author: Tax Team, Plus Accounting

 Any views or opinions represented in this blog are personal, belong solely to the blog owner and do not represent those of Plus Accounting.
 All content provided on this blog is for informational purposes only.
 The owner of this blog makes no representations as to the accuracy or completeness of any information on this site or found by following any link on this site.